Female Pelvic Medicine and Reconstructive Surgery (FPMRS) Fellowship

 The Clinical Program at Virginia Mason

-The program provides the fellow the necessary resources to learn and experience a hands-on educational approach to the care of the female urology patient.
-Fundamental to the program is the team modality approach.
-The fellow will be an active participant in daily rounds, consults, outpatient clinic and in the operating room.
-The clinical volume at Virginia Mason has excellent breadth and depth, and the fellow will be exposed to a wide array of cases involving female urology, pelvic floor reconstruction, male incontinence, erectile dysfunction and sexual dysfunction.
+The program provides the fellow the necessary resources to learn and experience a hands-on educational approach to the care of the female pelvic medicine and reconstructive surgery patient.
+Fundamental to the program is the team approach.
+The fellow will be an active participant in patient care including outpatient clinic and the operating room.
+The clinical volume at Virginia Mason has excellent breadth and depth, and the fellow will be exposed to a wide array of cases involving female urology, pelvic floor reconstruction, male incontinence, erectile dysfunction, urethroplasty and sexual dysfunction.
+The fellow will graduate with evaluation and management experience and advanced surgical skills in index and complex urinary incontinence, pelvic organ prolapse including vaginal and robotic hysterectomy, neuromodulation, mesh-related complications, and the use of Xi da Vinci robotic system for reconstructive cases including fistula repair.

 - Fellowship Goal and Objectives